mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Get particle type out of EXPACS
 - [ ] Plot with CARI7 for the balloon, at least at low altitudes to calibrate CPM to dose
 - [ ] When looking at particle type and dose from simulation, look at high and low LET
-- [ ] What happens to E_n when using the summed pulse?

 ## In Progress